Cell Biochemistry and Function

 Areas of particular interest include:

-- The control of the cell cycle with respect to cell proliferation, differentiation and death
+- Cell cycle control with respect to cell proliferation, differentiation and death

 - DNA and RNA processing and the effects on cellular activity

-- Intra-cellular organelles and the control of cellular metabolism
+- Intra-cellular organelles, metabolism and the control of cell function

 Types of contribution.
-The editors welcome original research papers, short communications, commentaries and letters.
-Announcements of conferences, symposia or other items of interest to readers of the journal will also be considered.
-Reviews are usually commissioned but unsolicited, high quality reviews on the integration of cellular function and suggestions for future topics will also be welcomed.
+The editors welcome original research papers, rapid communications, commentaries and letters.
+Reviews are usually commissioned but unsolicited, high quality reviews on the integration of cellular function and suggestions for future topics will also be welcomed after discussion with the review editor.
 There are no restrictions on length but papers may be subject to editorial amendment if accepted.